 The principal dentist had overall responsibility for the management and clinical leadership of the practice.
-The practice manager was responsible for the day to day running of the service.
+The two practice managers were responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.